jhudsl/OTTR_Template/getting_started.md

 ##### Set up branches

-Go to `Settings` > `Branches` and click `Add new rule`.
+Go to `Settings` > `Branches` and click `Add rule`.
 For `Branch name pattern`, put `main`.

 _Protect the main branch_:
 Then check the box that says `Require pull request reviews before merging`.

 _Make sure branches are updated_:
-Underneath the checkbox of `Require status checks to pass before merging`, also choose `Require branches to be up to date before merging`.
+- Check the box that says `Require status checks to pass before merging`.
+- Underneath this also check the box that says `Require branches to be up to date before merging`.

 _Use automatic spell and URL checks_:
-You will have to file on initial pull request before setting this.
-But then check the box that says `Require status checks to pass before merging` and choose `style-n-check` as well as `url-check`
+After the first pull request, a couple of checks will automatically happen and then appear here in settings.
+Then, you can require these checks to pass before merging pull requests by returning here and selecting them - they are `url_check` and `style-n-check` they will check that the urls work and that the code is styled using the `stylr` package and that the spelling is correct using the spelling package respectively.
+See the [Github Actions section](#github-actions) for more details on these.

+After setting up these new branch items, click `Create` and `Save changes`.

 ## Setting up the Docker image

 Particularly for courses that involve running example code, it's recommended that you use a Docker image for development to maintain software version consistency across course developers.

+If you are new to Docker, you may find it helpful to read [Carrie Wright's explanation about what Docker is for](https://carriewright11.github.io/covid_epi/#new-to-docker).
+- You will need to [sign up with a Docker account](https://hub.docker.com/) if you don't have one.
-If you haven't installed Docker desktop (or need to update it), you can do [so here](https://docs.docker.com/get-docker/).
+- If you haven't installed Docker desktop (or need to update it), you can do [so here](https://docs.docker.com/get-docker/).
-You will need to [sign up with a Docker account](https://hub.docker.com/) if you don't have one.

 If your Docker desktop is running, you should see a Docker whale in your tool bar.
 On Macs, this will be on the bar on the top of your screen; in Windows, on the bottom right.

+A Docker image is similar to a virtual machine - it contains preinstalled software in a preconfigured environment.
+Docker images can be downloaded from DockerHub, or you can create your own.

+We have created the `itcr_course_template` image as a starting point; you can download it from `jhudsl/itcr_course_template` on DockerHub using the docker pull command we have below.
-To pull the Docker image associated with this template, you can run this command in your command line.
+To pull the docker image associated with this template, you can run this command below in your command line.
-Pulling the image may take a minute or so.
+This may take a while.

 ```
 docker pull jhudsl/itcr_course_template
 ```

+This pulls the itcr_course_template image from Docker Hub and copies it to your computer.
+It will be placed in your local collection of Docker images, managed by Docker (not in your pwd).

-Alternatively, if you'd prefer to build from the Dockerfile locally you can run:
+Alternatively, if you'd prefer to re-build this image from the Dockerfile locally you can run:

 ```
 docker build -< docker/Dockerfile -t jhudsl/itcr_course_template